-descsz and desc The first descsz bytes in desc hold the note descriptor.
+included in descsz.typeThis word gives the interpretation of the descriptor.
+Each originator controls its own types; multiple interpretations of a single type value descsz and d desc The first descsz bytes in desc hold the note descriptor.
 The ABI places no constraints on a descriptor's contents.
 If no descriptor is present, descsz contains 0.
 Padding is present, if necessary, to ensure 4-byte alignment for the next note entry.
-Such padding is not included in descsz. type This word gives the interpretation of the descriptor.
-Each originator controls its own types; multiple interpretations of a single type value may exist.
-Thus, a program must recognize both the name and the type to "understand" a descriptor.
-Types currently must be non- negative.
-The ABI does not define what descriptors mean.
+Such padding is not -- --- ------------ ---